 Located beside the Dún Laoghaire Lexicon (Public Library), and opposite the East Pier, an evening spent taking a brisk evening stroll on the pier before strolling through this delightful Dublin Christmas Market is a lovely mid-week event.

 5. Gifted – The Contemporary Craft & Design Fair

 One of the most iconic Christmas markets in Ireland that celebrates Irish crafts and artisans is the Gifted – The Contemporary Craft & Design Fair in the RDS.
 Formerly known as the National Crafts & Design Fair, it was rebranded several years ago under the new name of Gifted – The Contemporary Craft & Design Fair.

 With hundreds of market stalls selling a wide range of Irish-produced crafts such as ceramics, food, and handcrafted woollen clothing this is one of the best places in Ireland to pick up a truly unique gift.

 Be warned though, the Gifted – Contemporary Craft & Design Fair needs an entire day to explore each and every Christmas market stall.
 There are so many fantastic products that showcase the talent of Irish artisans from all over the country.

-The Gifted – Contemporary Craft & Design Fair runs from 30th November – 4th December 2022 (dates for 2023 are yet to be released) and tickets can be purchased directly from the site.
+The Gifted – Contemporary Craft & Design Fair runs from 6th December – 10th December 2023 and tickets can be purchased directly from the site.
 Children under 16 and accompanied by an adult gain free entry.
 Make sure to purchase your tickets in advance as it does sell out early.

 The Mistletown Market is the only indoor Dublin Christmas markets in the heart of the city.
 Located in the Dublin City Fruit & Veg Market over the Christmas period, the landmark building is transformed into a Christmas extravaganza.